syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Helper-Functions.md

 The ej.support property contains a collection of properties representing different browser features or bugs.
 The property are as follows.

 1. cors – represents the cross browser support.
-2. enableLocalizaedSort – enables the localized sort operation.
+2. enableLocalizedSort – enables the localized sort operation.
 3. stableSort – enables stable sort operation.
 4. outerHTML – represents the outerHTML support.